Fine-grained monitoring

 1. On the Fine-grained Monitoring tab, click Enable Fine-grained Monitoring.

-2. In the Enable Fine-grained Monitoring for SLB dialog box, select or enter a project and a MetricStore, select I understand the above information, and then click OK.
+2. In the Enable Fine-grained Monitoring for SLB dialog box, select or enter a Project and a MetricStore, select I understand the above information., and then click OK.

 Important

-1. Choose Fine-grained Monitoring > Settings.
+1. Open the Fine-grained Monitoring > Settings tab.

 Note